Dwier History, Family Crest & Coats of Arms

 Early Origins of the Dwier family

-Another 305 words (22 lines of text) covering the years 1473, 1798, 1916, 1842 and 1917 are included under the topic Early Dwier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dwier research.
+Another 171 words (12 lines of text) covering the years 1473, 1798, 1916, 1842 and 1917 are included under the topic Early Dwier History in all our PDF Extended History products and printed products wherever possible.

 Dwier Spelling Variations